voder-ai/eslint-plugin-traceability/docs/rules/valid-annotation-format.md

 # valid-annotation-format

-Validates that `@story`, `@req`, and `@implements` annotations follow the correct format and syntax rules to ensure traceability annotations are parseable and standardized.
+Validates that `@story`, `@req`, and `@supports` annotations follow the correct format and syntax rules to ensure traceability annotations are parseable and standardized.

 @story docs/stories/005.0-DEV-ANNOTATION-VALIDATION.story.md
 @story docs/stories/010.1-DEV-CONFIGURABLE-PATTERNS.story.md